DEFRA/waste-carriers-acceptance-tests/features/seeds/README.md

 }
 ```

-Given  that we want to create a registration using those data but with a custom business name, we can use the options
+Given that we want to create a registration using the above data but with a custom business name, we can use the options
 like this:

 ```ruby